ramandrosoa/Linear-Regression/R file/autocorrelation.md

 The lag k autocorrelation is given by $p_k = \phi^k$ for $k =1,2,...,$
 this equation is called the autocorrelation function.

-The lag one autocorrelation is given by :
+Thus, the lag one autocorrelation is as follow :

 $$
 p_1 = Corr(\varepsilon_i, \varepsilon_{i-1})